 Available with Spatial Analyst license.

 One of the most powerful aspects of Map Algebra is the ability to create a statement comprising multiple operators and tools in a single statement.
 Being able to enter multiple operators and tools in a single statement allows you to more easily model complex interactions, and overall processing time may be reduced.
-Complex expressions are not limited to the functionality provided by the tools of the ArcGIS Spatial Analyst; they may include tools from any other toolboxes.
+Complex expressions are not limited to the functionality provided by the tools of the ArcGIS Spatial Analyst extension; they may include tools from other toolboxes.
 When building complex statements, there are specific interaction rules that may be required to execute correctly.

 Complex statement rules

 - In complex statements, only the output to the left of the equals sign becomes a Raster object.

 - The order of execution for an expression is determined by parentheses and the precedence level of the operators used.
 For more information on operator precedence, see Operator Precedence Table.

 In the statement above, inras2 is divided by inras3 and the result is added to inras1.

 It is important to know the precedence level of the operators.
 For example, Boolean (~, &, ^,|) operators have a higher precedence level than Relational (<, <=, >, >=, ==, !=) operators, which has an impact on how you construct your expressions.
 For more information on operator precedence, see Operator Precedence Table.